AberdeenStudyGroup/Reprothon2021/README.md

 **Where**: MSTeams

-**When**: in person 9th June 2021, 1600-1800 BST, and will remain live until *TBC*
+**When**: 9th December 2021, 3:00 - 5:00pm BST

-If you want to get involved, we have a quick [registration form](LINK) to complete, which when completed will provide you with your unique Reprothon ID.
+If you want to get involved, we have a quick [registration form](https://mailchimp.com/) to complete, which when completed will provide you with your unique Reprothon ID.
 <br>
 <br>
 The session will be open for all contributors to pop in and out in their own time and will provide a space to chat with other contributors, but also watch real-time as the project moves forward.